oracle-livelabs/converged/microservices-with-converged-architecture/setup/setup.md

    The setup process will typically take around 4 minutes to complete.

 2. The setup will create the workshop resources in a compartment within your tenancy.
 You will be prompted to enter the compartment information.
 You may choose to use an existing compartment or create a new one.
+If the administrator created a compartment for you in the **Privileged setup** lab then use that compartment OCID here.

   - To use an existing compartment, enter the OCID of the compartment.